Last Updated on February 18, 2024 by Grant

 What is a “loaded” weapon?
 Many states outlaw “loaded” weapons within arm’s reach, but what does that mean?

 Oh, some states outlaw magazines of specific capacities (generally 10 rounds or more).
-My pistol has a seven- or eight-round magazine, which does not violate any state laws.
+My pistol has a nine-round magazine, which does not violate any state laws.

 Is It Concealed Or Not?